1. What is an algorithm? Explain the properties of an algorithm. Why do we need algorithms?

 Solution

-Aggregate analysis is a method used to analyze the total cost of a sequence of operations.
+Aggregate analysis is a method in computer science used for amortized analysis to determine the average, worst-case time complexity of a sequence of operations.

 It determines the overall running time for n operations.